ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Mailbox Latency** (expanded, requires `-tags=latency`) - Six panels for latency analysis described in detail in the next section.
 When the `latency` tag is not used, these panels show "No data".

 **Mailbox Depth** (expanded) - Three panels showing mailbox queue depth.
 Max Depth per Node tracks the largest mailbox on each node over time.
 Depth Distribution is a stacked area chart with a flame color gradient (green for 1-10 messages, yellow for 50-100, orange for 500-1K, red for 5K-10K+) showing how many processes fall into each depth range.
 Top Processes by Depth is a table listing the processes with the deepest queues across the cluster.
 Depth is complementary to latency: depth tells you "how many messages are queued," while latency tells you "how long the oldest one has been waiting."

+**Events** (collapsed) - Nine panels for pub/sub event observability, organized from general to specific.
+Event Publish/Delivery Rate shows cluster-wide throughput with three lines: Published (how often producers publish), Local Delivered (actual fanout to local subscribers -- typically much higher than Published when events have many subscribers), and Remote Sent (one message per remote node due to [shared subscriptions](../../advanced/pub-sub-internals.md)).
+Event Waste is a stacked timeseries showing events with wasteful patterns: idle (registered but unused), no subscribers (publishing into the void), and no publishing (subscribers waiting).
+Registered Events per Node and Max Subscribers per Node provide per-node breakdown.
+Subscriber Distribution is a full-width stacked chart showing how events are distributed by subscriber count (0 to 1K+).
+Four tables at the bottom show Top Events by Subscribers, Published, Local Deliveries, and Remote Sent -- identifying which specific events create the most load.
+See [Events](../../basics/events.md) for the pub/sub model.

 **Process Activity** (collapsed) - Four panels covering utilization and throughput.
 Utilization Distribution is a stacked area chart showing how many processes fall into each utilization range (1% through 90%+), using a flame gradient from green to red.
 Message Throughput per Node shows `rate(messages_in)` and `rate(messages_out)` per node in messages per second.
 Top Processes by Utilization is a table showing the busiest actors by lifetime utilization.
 Actor Running Time per Node shows `rate(running_time_seconds)` per node -- effectively the node-level actor CPU utilization.
 When this value approaches the available CPU core count, the node is compute-saturated.